giantswarm/releases/azure/v12.0.0/announcement.md

-# :zap: Giant Swarm Release 12.0.0 for Azure :zap:
+# :zap: Tenant Cluster Release 12.0.0 for Azure :zap:

 This is the first Giant Swarm Azure release which includes **Kubernetes v1.17** and changes **NGINX Ingress Controller App** from being **pre-installed to optional** component on Azure.
 This allows NGINX App installations to be managed independently from the base platform lifecycle.
 It also includes a fix for Quay being a single point of failure by using Docker mirroring feature.
 This ensures availability of all images needed for node bootstrap, thus the cluster creation/scaling doesn’t depend on Quay availability anymore.